-Click Clear and Evaluate All () to clear all table in the COMSOL model, evaluate all derived values, and then update both all data evaluations on the current worksheet and the tables.
+Click Clear and Evaluate All (\searrow) to clear, on the current worksheet, cells linked to results tables in the model, evaluate all derived values, and then update all data evaluations, and the cells linked to results tables.

-See ClearAndEvaluateAllResults to get more information about the corresponding command in VBA.
+See ClearAndEvaluateAllResults for information about the corresponding VBA command.